3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 ![Final set of pins](/img/rte_bang.jpg)

-But there was still required to create a file for configuring flashing action (well, it can be done with a console, but in our case, it would be a bit long).
+But it was still required to create a file for configuring flashing action (well, it can be done with a console, but in our case, it would be a bit long).

 After creating directory `~/bootloader` and copying there an example binary